Current Projects

 Dancing Salsa in Post-thinking Europe: Gender and Sexuality Discourses Among Salsa Dancers in Switzerland and England

-Drawing on unstructured in-depth interviews with heterosexual and lesbian/gay salsa dancers, my PhD thesis explored how gendered and sexualised formations come into being in Swiss and British salsa dance spaces and what effect this has on queer dancers.
+Drawing on unstructured in-depth interviews with heterosexual and lesbian/gay salsa dancers, this PhD project explored how gendered and sexualised formations come into being in Swiss and British salsa dance spaces and what effect this has on queer dancers.
 The thesis further explored the racialised dimension of gendered salsa dance discourses, especially stereotypical understandings of Latinidad.

 Funded by the British Arts and Humanities Research Council (AHRC)